top of page

 Biography:

-Lorna's research has been published in peer-reviewed journals in her field and has been the subject of many local, national, and international presentations.
-Her recent research has appeared in Criminology & Criminal Justice, Crime and Delinquency, Policing & Society, Policing: A Journal of Policy and Practice, Policing: An International Journal, and Deviant Behavior.
-She has written three books, e.g., The Wicked Problems of Police Reform in Canada with Routledge, and Police Search and Rescue Response to Lost and Missing Persons in Canada, with Springer.
-You will find Lorna engaging in science communication, knowledge translation, and public engagement related to her work/research through various means, including open-access publications, research blogs, media talks, op-eds, podcasts, and many others.
-Open and accessible science are critical components of her research programme.
+While her specialization is police responses to missing persons, Dr. Ferguson conducts research in various areas related to policing, including incident command, evidence-based policing, technologies, calls involving persons with mental illness, cybercrime, police data, and police reform.
+Dr. Ferguson’s scholarly work has been published in top peer-reviewed journals in the field and has been the subject of many local, national, and international presentations.
+Her recent research has appeared in Criminology & Criminal Justice, Crime & Delinquency, Policing & Society, and Policing: An International Journal, among others.
+She has written four books, e.g., The Wicked Problems of Police Reform in Canada with Routledge and Police Search and Rescue Response to Lost and Missing Persons with Springer Nature.
+Dr. Ferguson has taught university courses at the intersection of sociology, law, and criminology.

 bottom of page